Hi Treats for Chickens community, it's me, Dawn!

 Yogurt: Chickens don’t process dairy products very well, however, yogurt contains live cultures which are valuable to intestinal health, so a little every now and then won’t hurt them and they do enjoy it.

-Zucchini: Zucchini is a good source of vitamins and minerals, and the seeds are supposed to be helpful in worming chickens.
+Zucchini: Zucchini is a good source of vitamins and minerals, and the seeds are supposed to help worming chickens.
 Slice them length ways and let your girls peck away at the flesh and seeds.